intermine/im-docs/docs/database/data-sources/library/ensembl.rst

      <property name="src.data.dir" location="/MY_DATA_DIR/ensembl"/>
     </source>

 When you run a database build, every XML file in this directory will be loaded into the database.
-Currently FlyMine loads Ensembl data for ''Anopheles gambiae''.
-See FlyMine's [source:trunk/flymine/project.xml project.xml]

 Generate XML file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~